owncloud/ocis/services/webfinger/README.md

 ### Subject properties

-We could also embed subject metadata, however since apps like ocis web also need the groups a user is member of a dadicated call to the libregraph api is probably better.
+We could also embed subject metadata, however since apps like ocis web also need the groups a user is member of a dedicated call to the libregraph api is probably better.
 In any case, we could return properties for the subject:
 ```
 {
     "subject": "acct:einstein@drive.ocis.test",